 Having said that, online giving is steadily on the rise.
 Donors enjoy the ease of giving on a laptop, desktop, smartphone, or tablet because it’s so convenient.
 Since fundraising strategies are rapidly adopting online channels, the question becomes not if, but when.

-When you purchase an online fundraising platform, what costs do you need to take into consideration?
+When you purchase a fundraising platform, what costs do you need to take into consideration?

 - The base price of the platform.

 - The platform’s size (i.e. some prices may depend on the amount of users the platform can support).